rfdrake/xbmc-plugin-day9tv/README.md

 The plugin has been updated to use the new day9.tv website as it's archive source, and to use the youtube plugin as the video player.

+I have added "search" to the page but I haven't written any code for that part yet.